 Committee on Publication Ethics (COPE) is an advisory body that ensures the highest standards of editorial practice in scholarly publishing, by providing guidance to editors and publishers in all aspects of publication ethics.

-Bentham Science Publishers is committed to upholding ethical standards in scholarly publishing.
-Our publications are affiliated with COPE and adhere to its guidelines.
+Current Organic Chemistry is committed to upholding ethical standards in scholarly publishing.
+This journal is affiliated with COPE and adheres to its guidelines.
 To learn more about COPE guidelines, visit COPE website.

 Bentham Science Publishers are pleased to offer electronic publication of accepted papers prior to scheduled publication.
 These peer-reviewed papers can be cited using the date of access and the unique DOI number.
 Any final changes in manuscripts will be made at the time of print publication and will be reflected in the final electronic version of the issue.
 Articles ahead of schedule may be ordered by pay-per-view from the relevant links given by each article stated via the E-Pub Ahead of Schedule.